ChrisWiegman/chriswiegman.com/content/posts/2012-04-20-debugging-wordpress.md

   - WordPress

 ---
 How “good” is the code behind your WordPress site?
 Are plugins or themes causing out errors you don’t even know about?
-Is there anything&nbsp;inherently&nbsp;wrong that is slowing your site down, causing security problems, or just generally being a nuisance?
+Is there anything inherently wrong that is slowing your site down, causing security problems, or just generally being a nuisance?
 How can you tell?

 Here’s how to turn on debug mode and log all errors to files or display them on the screen (if you’re so inclined):